Managing SNMP

 1. Select Fabric > Switches and click the link for a specific switch.

-2. On the Switches page, click the Settings control for Configure Switch.
+2. On the Switches page, click the Actions control followed by Configure Switch.

-3. To merge/override the SNMP configuration, click the 3.
-SNMP link.
-Choose from the SNMP Settings drop down to either Merge with Global Config or Override Global Config.
+3. To merge or override the SNMP configuration, click the SNMP link.
+Choose from the SNMP Settings drop-down to Merge with Global Config or Override Global Config.

-4. Make any changes required to the specific switch configuration and click Next if you want to customize the SNMP traps, or click Submit if you are done.
+4. Make any changes required to the specific switch configuration, click Next to customize the SNMP traps, or click Submit.

-5. To merge/override the configuration for SNMP traps, click the 4.
-SNMP Traps link and choose from the SNMP Switch Trap Settings drop down to either Merge with Global Config or Override Global Config.
+5. To merge or override the configuration for SNMP traps, click the SNMP Traps link and choose from the SNMP Switch Trap Settings drop-down to either Merge with Global Config or Override Global Config.

 6. Make any changes required to the specific switch configuration and click Submit.